 1. Low Air Pressure

-2. Your CPAP Makes Strange/Loud Noises
+2. Your CPAP Machine Makes Strange Noises

 Nothing lasts forever, unfortunately.
 While all our CPAP machines do come with a manufacturer warranty, the average lifespan of a CPAP machine is 5 years.